reecec/reecec/README.md

 Looking to contribute to open source projects & or collaborate on any projects.
 <br/>
 <br/>
-Currently learning electron JS and kubernetes.
+Currently learning docker and kubernetes.
 <br/>
 <br/>
 When not coding most likely playing video games  🎮   or on the golf course 🏌️‍ ⛳️